awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    gpg: imported: 1 (RSA: 1)
    ```

-   Make a note of the key value, as you need it in the next step\.
+   Make a note of the key value because you need it in the next step\.
 In the preceding example, the key value is `3B789C72`\.

 1. Verify the fingerprint by running the following command, replacing *key\-value* with the value from the preceding step: